marianog1000/grupon1000/public_html/wp-content/plugins/gmail-smtp/readme.txt

 none

 == Changelog ==

+= 1.1.2 =
+* Removed the "Basic Setup Instructions" section from the settings page.
+Full setup instructions are now available on the documentation page.

 = 1.1.1 =
 * Updated the PHPMailer library to version 5.2.22.
 This release contains a critical security fix for CVE-2017-5223.